-I had made a pledge to myself that throughout the winter months I would fish at least one night a week regardless of the weather conditions.
+With the onset of Autumn I made a pledge to myself that throughout the winter months I would continue to fish at least one night a week, regardless of the weather conditions.
 Unless the lake happened to freeze over I would be there come wind, rain, ice or snow.
 In my previous fishing life, before my long hiatus from piscatorial activities, I didn’t fish for Carp in the winter at all.
-I would occasionally do a spot of Pike fishing and while this certainly had its moments I found it too cold to appreciate as much as I perhaps could have.
+I would occasionally do a spot of Pike fishing and while this certainly had its moments, I found it too cold to appreciate as much as I perhaps could have.

 This personal evolution turned out to be quite fortuitous.
 A couple of years after I returned to angling I was inadvertently forced into embracing winter nights on the bank in the fullest sense.
-With the difficult end of a long-term relationship and without having anywhere else to live close enough to be able continue with my work, I ended up residing by the water under my light-weight oval brolly for the best part of the month of December.
+With the difficult end of a long-term relationship and without having anywhere else to live close enough to be able continue with my work, I ended up residing by the water under my trusty oval brolly for the best part of the month of December.

 What I initially thought would be a hardship actually turned out a wellspring of great solace.
 During that period of personal upheaval I would always look forward to returning to the reassuring quietness of the water, the familiarity of my little camp nestled discretely away on the bank and the company of the inquisitive creatures that welcomed me as their guest.